uktrade/digital-workspace-v2/docs/permissions-and-groups/groups/events-creators.md

 - Can add pages below the EventsHome page
 - Can edit their own pages below the EventsHome page
+- Can publish their own pages below the EventsHome page

 ## Document permissions